dEhiN/CompStart/packages/README.md

 ## Released Packages

+- _CompStart-1.1-beta.zip_
+<br>The second release of CompStart and requires manual installation as it only contains the Batch script, the Powershell script, and the JSON config file.
+This release does include the new Python CLI tool - converted to an executable - that will make it easier to modify the startup data.

 - _CompStart-1.1-alpha.zip_
 <br>The first ever release of CompStart and requires manual installation as it only contains the Batch script, the Powershell script, and the JSON config file.